ashutoshmjain/gita/src/mathuraChap11.md

 It was love at first sight.

 Being of the age when passion knows no bounds, the King admired `Ganga` for her altruism and engineering prowess, and she admired the king for his zest to make people's life better.
 They talked for hours.
 She was never tired of detailing her expeditions and he was never tired of listening to her.
-One fine evening, `Shantanu` proposed `Ganga`.
+One fine evening, `Shantanu` proposed to `Ganga`.
 He offered her the first (and the only) queen of the vast empire.

 She had her heart out for the king, but she was dedicated to the cause.
 Being a queen meant to be stationed at the capital with thousands of chores that come with the crown.
 Like the river, her flow was unstoppable.
 She was free, and she wanted to stay that way.